Prison Teaching Is Her Calling

 Except, her class is located inside a prison.

-Gillespie, a teacher from Tacoma Community College, is one of hundreds of education professionals who teach classes in everything from adult basic education, vocational trades and college-level courses within Department of Corrections prisons.
+Gillespie, a teacher from Tacoma Community College, is one of hundreds of education professionals who teach classes in everything from adult basic education, vocational trades and college-level courses within Washington State Department of Corrections, (DOC) prisons.

 Most teachers are employed at state colleges and universities and are contracted to teach courses at DOC prisons.
 And a handful—16—are volunteers with the Freedom Education Project Puget Sound, FEPPS, a program that offers classes at WCCW in which inmates can earn college credit.